mtosoftware/FinalEngine/CodeReview.md

 	2. Run Code Analysis on solution and fix any warnings.
 	3. In terms of a new project, make sure it contains:
 		- StyleCop.Analysers
-		- Microsoft.CodeAnalysis.FxCopAnalyzers
+		- Microsoft.CodeAnalysis.NetAnalyzers
 	4. Make sure the appropriate StyleCop JSON file is added as a link to the new project.
-	5. Make sure all StyleCop and FxCopAnalyzer warnings have been fixed and none have been suppressed.
+	5. Make sure all StyleCop and NetAnalyzers warnings have been fixed and none have been suppressed.
+      - If one has to be supressed, you'll likely see examples of it being suppressed elsewhere.
+      - If this happens, be sure to suppress the warning using the `SuppressMessage` attribute on the method.
 	6. Just to be sure, clean and build the solution.

 ## Documentation